Skip to content

 Maria Stragan

 Maria Stragan, a prominent figure in the Polish fashion and beauty industry, rose to national prominence as Miss Polonia 2008 and represented her country at the prestigious Miss World 2009 pageant.
-Hailing from the coastal city of Gdynia, Poland, Stragan's experience from local talent to international stage has been marked by her poise, elegance, and dedication to modeling.
+Hailing from the coastal city of Gdynia, Poland, Stragan's journey from local talent to international stage has been marked by her poise, elegance, and dedication to modeling.

 Early Life and Background